 I am an Assistant Professor in Communication Science at the University of Amsterdam.
 I am interested in the psychological underpinnings of political attitudes and behaviors.
 The role of personality and emotions receive most of my attention in answering this question.
 My research has appeared in the Journal of Politics, European Journal of Political Research, Political Psychology and European Union Politics.
 Check my personal website for more details.

 Matthijs Rooduijn, co-director Hot Politics Lab

 I am an Assistant Professor in Sociology at Utrecht University.
 I study the causes and consequences of the rise of populist radical left and right parties.
-Who vote for these parties and why?
+Who votes for these parties and why?
 To what extent do the messages expressed by these parties affect other actors in the electoral process and public opinion?
-My work has been published in journals such as the European Journal of Political Research, Party Politics, West European Politics, Electoral Studies, Political Studies, and elsewehere.
+My work has been published in journals such as Comparative Political Studies, European Journal of Political Research, Party Politics, West European Politics, Electoral Studies, Political Studies, and elsewehere.
 Check my personal website for more details.